 Calling body parts by their real names is even more important when it comes to abuse prevention, with standard dialect being a key component of protecting kids.

 Teaching plain and accurate language is the only way forward for healthier and happier lives.
-Body parts are body parts and they shouldn’t come with stigma or shame.
+Body parts are body parts, and they shouldn’t come with stigma or shame.

-Health questions should be answered accurately and honestly, and help given when requested.
+Health questions should be answered accurately and honestly, and help should be given when requested.
 Schools and out-of-school activities aren’t always safe places for kids, so leaving them without any tools for communicating issues accurately leaves them at a disadvantage.

-Kids should know:
+Names kids should know:

 - Vagina